nueverest/blowdrycss/docs/quickstart.rst

 -  Apply this to text: ``uppercase``

-Want to learn more head on over to :doc:`Advanced Topics`.
+Want to learn more head on over to :doc:`advancedtopics`.